claresudbery/clare-wiki-ably/pages/think/life/fun-games.md

 ## Games that can be done a bit at a time (eg for wooden advent calendar)

-- a new word each day, can be combined to form the title of a sing
+- a new word each day, can be combined to form the title of a song
 - a new letter each day, can be combined to form some word or title or something
+- Can have two song titles or words being clued simultaneously - so they have to work out which words / letters belong to which answers.
+- Possible words to accompany games (for Clare, see Xmas-Christmas-advent-games.docx):
+    - You have five days to guess two song titles.
+    - Every day you will receive more words .
+    - All words belong to the titles.

 ## Wordle backwards